tcopestake/Advocate-AOP/README.md

 ## Planned improvements

-* Passing data between aspects, such as return values and exceptions.
+* ~~Passing data between aspects, such as return values and exceptions.~~ Addressed in 1.0
-* Possibly rewrite the whole thing, as the code evolved along with my changing ideas of how this should work.
+* ~~Possibly rewrite the whole thing, as the code evolved along with my changing ideas of how this should work.~~ Addressed in 1.0
+* Replace the existing PHPParser deadlock workaround in `startUp` with something less hacky.

 ## Known issues